19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 PCs need to [Level Up](Level.md#Level%20Up) during [Downtime](Level.md#Downtime).
 After PCs [Level Up](Level.md#Level%20Up), their XP resets to 0.

 The GM may require that PCs need to complete a 'quest' prior to leveling up to certain levels.
-*Generally levels 5, 7, 9, and 10 would be the 'quest' levels.*

 The following guidelines apply to the GM when granting XP.